Kartoffel0/Mokuro2Pdf/README.md

--f value    - Selectable text's font transparency, ranges from 0.0 to 1.0, defaults to 0 -u          - Turns on upscaling to Kindle's pdf viewport resolution, improves image quality on Kindle -c          - Converts all images to JPG(92) for a smaller file size
+-f value    - Selectable text's font transparency, ranges from 0.0 to 1.0, defaults to 0 -u          - Turns on upscaling to Kindle's pdf viewport resolution, improves image quality on Kindle -c          - Converts all images to JPG(92) for a smaller file size -s          - Use Natural Sorting for filenames, might break properly named files so use only when pages get placed out of order
 ```

 ### Single Volume conversion